hyperledger/iroha/iroha_2_whitepaper.md

 The following node types are considered:

-* Client
 * Validating peers (participate in consensus)
-* Normal peer (receives and relays blocks, but does not participate in consensus; however, normal peers do validate all received data, with the mantra of *don't trust, verify*)
+* Non-validating peers (receives and relays blocks, but does not participate in consensus; however, normal peers do validate all received data, with the mantra of *don't trust, verify*)

 ### 2.2.
 Membership service